AndreyAzimov/publicchecklist/README.md

 2.2.1 Between: "<iframe src"" AND "&amp".
 Avoid copy hole iframe link

-2.3 Paste this link to progress bar section below
+2.3 Paste this link to progress bar section in index.html

 3. Get an iframe link of of checklist (same as progress-bar)